Boyfriend (Big Time Rush song): Critical response

-Chart performance
+Commercial performance

 In the United States, "Boyfriend" entered the Billboard Hot 100 at number seventy-nine in the issue dated March 12, 2011.
 The song ascended and descended on the chart for several weeks before reaching its peak at number seventy-two in the issue dated May 7, 2011.
 "Boyfriend" shipped over 1,000,000 copies in the United States, earning a platinum certification by the Recording Industry Association of America (RIAA).
 The single was also certified gold in New Zealand in March 2024 for denoting consumption sales of over 15,000 units.
 It also peaked at number thirty-two on the Pop Songs chart and at number fifty-eight on Hot Digital Songs.
 Across Europe, "Boyfriend" fared better on the charts.
 In Austria, the song peaked at number fifty-five on the singles chart.
 In Germany, the song debuted at number fifty-one and rose to number forty-nine in the next week.